snowblossomcoin/snowblossom/UPDATE-NOTES.md

 there are different nodes tracking different shards MrPlow can aggregate the options to allow miners to mine on any shard.

+Mining pools need to be updated to 2.0.0 by block 211600 which is estimated to be mid May 2022.